eds-book/bc30df18-fce2-42fa-aade-1ce5b7f3ca3c/README.md

 6. Launch the jupyter interface of your preference, notebook, `jupyter notebook` or lab `jupyter lab`

+# Credits
-The how to run notebook section was adapted from the [Project Pythia Cookbook](https://cookbooks.projectpythia.org/)
+The how to run section was adapted from the [Project Pythia Cookbook](https://cookbooks.projectpythia.org/) project.